 • Year founded: 1975

-Microsoft is the largest software company, and it's most well-known for the Windows operating system used by more than 70% of the world's computers.
-In addition, it has a wide range of products, including Microsoft Office software, Azure cloud computing, and Xbox video game systems.
+Microsoft is the largest software company, and it's most well-known for the Windows operating system, which is used by more than 70% of the world's desktop computers.
+In addition, it offers a wide range of products, including Microsoft Office software, Azure cloud computing, and Xbox video game systems.

 Like most major tech companies, Microsoft has invested heavily in AI.
-It started investing in OpenAI, the developer of ChatGPT, in 2019, and has since developed an AI digital assistant called Microsoft Copilot.
-For its 2025 fiscal year, Microsoft plans to invest $80 billion to build out AI-enabled data centers.
+In 2019, it started investing in OpenAI, the developer of ChatGPT, and has since developed Microsoft Copilot, an AI-powered digital assistant.
+Microsoft plans to invest $80 billion to build AI-enabled data centers.

 • Year founded: 1987